apache/trafficcontrol/blueprints/delivery.service.tls.versions.md

 # Delivery Service TLS Versions

 ## Problem Description
-Currently, supprted TLS versions cannot be configured.
+Currently, supported TLS versions cannot be configured.
 This means that a Delivery Service can have clients requesting its content over old, insecure versions of TLS, and Tenants controlling that Delivery Service have no way to force clients to use more recent versions.